Seven essential digital transformation competencies

 Optimization: Using data to continuously improve

-Optimization brings your digital experience strategy full circle.
-By measuring the right customer experience and business performance metrics you can build value and improve outcomes.
-Unlike conversion rate optimization, which focuses on maximizing specific transactions, customer experience optimization is part of a longer-term lifecycle of strategic testing and insight.
+Intelligence and analytics bring your digital experience strategy full circle.
+By measuring and optimizing the right customer experience and business performance metrics you can build value and improve outcomes.
+Unlike conversion rate optimization, which focuses on maximizing specific transactions, customer experience-focused intelligence and analytics are part of a longer-term lifecycle of strategic testing and insight.
 And it’s the best way to increase customer lifetime value.

 Change is hard, but getting started is easy